 The only time you wouldn’t need to prime stained wood before painting is if the paint you’re using comes pre-mixed with primer in it.

-Check your pain to see if it comes with a priming formula, if so, you won’t have to worry about priming the wood first, which will save you lots of time.
+Check your paint to see if it comes with a priming formula, if so, you won’t have to worry about priming the wood first, which will save you lots of time.
 So, it’s worth looking to paint with a primer mixed paint if you can.

 You can also purchase a tinted primer which works to enhance the finished color painted on top.